-Under Armour declines over fears that Steph Curry shoe is a flop
+Under Armour declines over Steph Curry shoe fears

 Under Armour Inc. shares fell more than 5 percent over concerns that the company’s latest Stephen Curry basketball sneaker, part of an ambitious push into footwear, isn’t selling well.